Ask freelancers what their number one pain-in-the-ass difficulty with running a business is, and you bet they’ll say onboarding new clients.

 Tweak this onboarding process and standardize it when collaborating with new clients.
 The sooner you can breeze through, the quicker you’ll get paid.

 If you’re a freelance writer looking to build your processes, network, and earn more money, you’re in the right place.
-Join the Peak Freelance Slack community to meet people just like you.
+Join the Peak Freelance community to meet people just like you.